Preparation of FDA Submissions and Communicating with the FDA (INDs, NDAs, BLAs, ANDAs, Biosimilars, Post-Approval Supplements)™

 Frequently Asked Questions

-How much of the course deals with NDAs and how much with INDs?
+How much of the course deals with INDs and how much with NDAs/BLAs?

-I am new to CMC and regulatory affairs.
+I am new to regulatory issues.
 Will I understand what is being presented?